Rise for the fallen; dance for the solemn.

 Don’t promise future feelings.

 (And don't ask for constancy in another person's feelings.
 Emotion is our body's health-response system: meant to move us toward or away, into circumstances that nurture our current equilibrium.
 To be safe, fed, restful, connected, fully alive and engaged—requires the constant change of emotions.
-It can feel terribly unsafe to believe that anyone's heart can turn away from or toward any cause or place or person, at any time ... but that is also the start of letting our own heart free with its wisdom to guide us to place where we will grow and be fed, spread roots and flourish.
+Knowing that anyone's heart can turn away from-or-toward ANY cause or place or person, at any time, can feel terribly unsafe ... but that is also the start of letting our own heart free with its wisdom to guide us to places where we will grow and be fed, spread roots and flourish.
 And genuinely wish others well on that same journey to find a home that feeds their spirit.

 This is respect.)